mklilley/link-preview/README.md

 }
 ```

 Note, this is a simple http server.
-If you want it to respond to https requests, then you'll either need to modify the server code, see e.g. [How to create an https server?](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/), or put the node server behind a reverse proxy, see e.g. [NGINX Reverse Proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
+If you want it to respond to secure https requests, then you'll either need to modify the server code, see e.g. [How to create an https server?](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/), or put the node server behind a reverse proxy, see e.g. [NGINX Reverse Proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).

 Second note.
 For running on Linux, you might encounter some errors associated with puppetteer.
 I found the links below helpful: